spacetelescope/stsci.tools/doc/source/teal_guide.rst

 This document does not assume the user has any familiarity with using configobj in any manner and as as result includes very basic information which developers with some experience with configobj can simply skip over.

-The development of the TEAL interface for the task `resetbits` in the `betadrizzle` package.
+The development of the TEAL interface for the task `resetbits` in the `betadrizzle` package is used as an example.
 More elaborate examples will be explained after the development of the TEAL interface for `resetbits` has been described.

 ----------------------
 Building the Interface